acperkins/emacs.d/README.md

     emacsclientw.exe -c

 This will use an existing Emacs server instance to run the client.
-The file `daemon.cmd` will start an Emacs server instance.
+The file `server.cmd` will start an Emacs server instance.